Shameerpc5029/outlook/README.md

 ### Common Issues

 1. **"Missing environment variables"**
-   - Ensure all 4 Nango variables are set
+   - Ensure all 4 Nango variables are set in your Claude configuration
-   - Check `.env` file exists and is properly formatted
+   - Check `.env` file exists and is properly formatted for local development

 2. **"Connection failed"**
    - Verify Nango integration is active